 Social security contributions

-Out of the employer’s contribution of 12%, an amount equal to 8.33% of salary (salary capped at INR 15,000 per month in respect of Indian employees) is allocated to the Pension Fund of the employee.
-Employee who has joined the establishment on or after 01 September 2014, no allocation to Pension fund is done.
-In such cases, entire employer’s contribution will be allocated to Provident fund of the employee.
+Out of the employer’s contribution of 12%, an amount equal to 8.33% of salary (salary capped at INR 15,000 per month in respect of Indian employees) is allocated to the pension fund of the employee.
+For an employee who has joined the establishment on or after 1 September 2014, no allocation to the pension fund is made.
+In such cases, the entire employer’s contribution will be allocated to the provident fund of the employee.

-The government of India made the social security scheme mandatory for the cross border workers.
-A foreign national qualifies as an ‘international worker’, if he/ she is coming to work for an establishment in India to which the PF Act applies.
+The government of India made the social security scheme mandatory for cross-border workers.
+A foreign national qualifies as an ‘international worker’ if he/she is coming to work for an establishment in India to which the PF Act applies.

-Similarly, an Indian national qualifies as an ‘international worker’, if he/ she has worked or is going to work in a country with which India has entered into a social security agreement (SSA) and is eligible to avail benefits under the social security program of the host country, according to the terms of the relevant SSA.
-However, it has been clarified that Indian Employees, holding certificate of coverage (COC)/ detachment certificate, obtained from Indian social security authorities and contributing to the Indian social security schemes, will not become international workers and will continue to be treated like any other domestic Indian employees.
-Also, Indian employees qualifying as an international worker on account of working/ having worked in a country with which India has a social security agreement, will re-acquire the status of Indian employee upon repatriation to India after completion of overseas assignment.
+Similarly, an Indian national qualifies as an ‘international worker’ if he/she has worked or is going to work in a country with which India has entered into a social security agreement (SSA) and is eligible to avail benefits under the social security program of the host country, according to the terms of the relevant SSA.
+However, it has been clarified that Indian employees holding a certificate of coverage (COC)/detachment certificate, obtained from Indian social security authorities and contributing to the Indian social security schemes, will not become international workers and will continue to be treated like any other domestic Indian employees.
+Also, Indian employees qualifying as international workers on account of working/having worked in a country with which India has an SSA will re-acquire the status of Indian employees upon repatriation to India after completion of the overseas assignment.
 Accordingly, such employees will not be subject to the special provisions applicable to international workers after repatriating to India.

-An international worker, from a country with which India has a SSA in force, is exempted from Indian Social Security where he or she:
+An international worker, from a country with which India has an SSA in force, is exempted from Indian social security where he or she: